GSA/digitalgov.gov/content/posts/2015-07-23-explore-space-with-smithsonians-chandra-x-ray-app.md

 ---
-url: /2015/07/23/explore-space-with-smithsonians-chandra-x-ray-app/
 date: 2015-07-23 11:57:23 -0400
 title: Explore Space with Smithsonian’s Chandra X-Ray App
 summary: 'We continue our celebration of American history and legacy this July 2015 with the New Horizons spacecraft&rsquo;s dramatic flight past the icy dwarf planet Pluto and its moons&mdash;momentous in space exploration.
-Just think about it&mdash;New Horizons, a NASA space probe traveled over 3 billion miles to the'
+Just think about it&mdash;New Horizons, a NASA space probe traveled over 3 billion miles to'
 authors:
   - nirmala-ramprasad
 categories: